 Arts Festival is a highlight of the St Hilda’s School calendar.
 Events are spread across Term 1 and culminate in a day of performances on the final day of term.
-It is a student-led festival; House Officials work closely with the Arts Captain to audition and cast their peers, then rehearse, choreograph, write, direct, arrange and conduct the various events.
-It is a feast of talent across the arts with opportunities for all Senior School students to be a part of the entertainment.
+It is a student-led festival; House Officials work closely with the Arts Prefect to audition and cast their peers, then rehearse, choreograph, write, direct, arrange and conduct the various events.
+It is a feast of talent across the arts with opportunities for all Senior School students to be a part of the festivities.

 Arts Festival events include:

 Whole school participation - House Choirs and Fancy Dress Parade

 All Year 7 students participate - Year 7 Song and Dance